Newspaper Page Text

 which he claimed had resulted in

-less gambling, vice and murder.
+less gambling, vice and murder,

-were inspired by politicians and
+were inspired bv politicians and

 policy kings.
 He expressed the